Onion Egg Curry or Ulligadda Ukkera is a very quick, delicious and a rustic Telangana style egg curry with only onions.

 - 1 ½ tsp Chili Powder adjust to taste

 - 1 ½ tsp Roasted Sesame Seeds, powdered (opt)

 - 1 tsp Dry Coconut Powder opt, I didn’t use it

 - Cilantro to garnish

-- Piecer the eggs with a fork or make slits on the egg, with out cutting it.
+- Piece eggs with a fork or carefully make 4-5 slits around the eggs using a knife.

 - In a pan heat oil, add curry leaves, ginger garlic paste and saute for few seconds.

-- Add green chilies, coriander powder, turmeric, chili powder and salt and stir well until all the spices are mixed well.
+- Add green chilies, coriander powder, turmeric, chili powder and salt and stir until all the spices are mixed.

 - Fry for few more minutes, turn off the heat and transfer to a serving dish.